NgPecSysAdmin/NgPecSysAdmin/README.md

 ## Study for MCSA with PowerShell!
 [Get-McsaQuestions.ps1](https://raw.githubusercontent.com/NgPecSysAdmin/NgPecSysAdmin/master/resources/Questions/Get-McsaQuestions.ps1)

-Just copy the script, paste into powershell, and start studying.
+Just copy the script, paste it into PowerShell, and start studying.